Gem Profile- Sunstone

 Sunstone Sources and Appearance

-Sunstone is mainly found in India, the United States, Canada, Norway, China, and Russia.
-Oligoclase is clear for the most part and white in appearance, almost glass-like, but occasionally, when it is closer in form to a gemstone, it will have a slight bluish sheen.
-These oligoclase formations that range from translucent to pale blue in color can be found in North Carolina and Tanzania.
-Crystals that are found in weathered marble can be found in St. Lawrence County, New York.
-Sunstone is also found in Millard County, Utah.
-Some oligoclase contains hematite (iron oxide) inclusions, which cause sunstone to brilliantly reflect the sun's light.
+Sunstone is primarily found in India, the United States, Canada, Norway, China, and Russia.
+Oligoclase, a type of sunstone, is usually clear or white and glass-like, but some gemstone-quality specimens show a slight bluish sheen.
+Translucent to pale blue oligoclase occurs in North Carolina and Tanzania, while crystals in weathered marble are found in St. Lawrence County, New York.
+Sunstone is also mined in Millard County, Utah.

 A sunstone cabochon wrapped into a pendant by WS Faculty member Sherrie Lingerfelt.